East Formosan languages: Evidence

 Li notes that the split of *k into k and q (before *a) is shared exclusively by Basay and Kavalan.
 Like Kavalan and Basay, the Siraya language merges the patient-focus and locative-focus forms, although Amis distinguishes the two focus forms.
 Li also lists dozens of lexical innovations shared by the East Formosan languages.

 The Basay, Kavalan, and Amis also share an oral tradition stating a common origin from an island called “Sinasay” or “Sanasay,” which is probably the Green Island of today.

+Laurent Sagart rejects having a nasal reflex of Proto-Austronesian *j as a criterion for an East Formosan subgrouping.
+He believes instead that *j was originally /ɲ/, making the nasal reflexes in East Formosan a common retention of the original nasality, not a common innovation that can define East Formosan.